Western Knife Company

 The Western Knife Company was an American manufacturer of hunting knives which began operations in Boulder, Colorado in 1911.
 The company is probably best known for its "Bowie" style hunting knives.
 The company was purchased by Coleman (the famous manufacturer of outdoor equipment) in 1984.
 Camillus Cutlery Company purchased Western in 1992.
 In February, 2007, Camillus closed as a result of bankruptcy due to competition from companies making cheaper knives in other countries.
-The Western brand and Camillus brand are now owned by the Acme United Corporation and manufactured in Asia.
+(Acme United Corporation sold the Camillus brand to GSM Outdoors in 2023.
+The Western brand and the Camillus brand now both are manufactured in Asia.)